saroj990/calorie-backend/README.md

 Once the seeding is done, you could visit `127.0.0.1:3000/api/calorie` to view all the food items available and it's macro nutrient information.

-NOTE: Since it is difficult to initiate PUT/PATCH/POST/DELETE dierctly from the browser, I recommend you to use a API client like [postman](https://www.postman.com/) or [hopscotch](https://hoppscotch.io/).
+NOTE: Since it is difficult to initiate PUT/PATCH/POST/DELETE dierctly from the browser, I recommend you to use an API client like [postman](https://www.postman.com/) or [hopscotch](https://hoppscotch.io/).